GhastlyBlog/Ghastly/README.md

 ## Themes

-Spook uses the `spooky` theme by default.
+Ghastly uses the `spooky` theme by default.
 You can copy it to a folder and rename it to something else to make your own theme.
 You can modify the html files however you like.
-Spook uses the Twig template engine.
+Ghastly uses the Twig template engine.

 Your template must have a `layout.html` file and a `single_post_layout.html` file.

 ### Template Variables

-Spook exposes the following variables for you to use in your templates:
+Ghastly exposes the following variables for you to use in your templates:

 Variable              | Explanation
 ----------------------|:------------